 - Hand in your petition by July 1.

 - Hand in your final draft by October 15.

 - Defend your thesis or monograph by November 15.

 - Hand in all final revisions by December 1.

 TRANSCRIPTS

-Students in good financial standing can have copies of their transcripts forwarded to employers, agents, or institutions of higher education by contacting the Office of the Registrar.
-The first transcript offered on behalf of a student is provided without cost.
+Students in good financial standing may have copies of their transcripts forwarded to employers, agents, or institutions of higher education by contacting the Office of the Registrar.

 FINANCIAL AID